Terms & Conditions

 - Final treatment evidence must be submitted for marking at least one week before the final examination date.
 Late submissions will be admitted at the discretion of the tutor.

-- Students must respect information in the course of the treatment evidence, except where disclosure is required by law.
+- Students must respect information during the treatment evidence, except where disclosure is required by law.

 - Students must practice only within the limits of their training and competency both inside and outside of the classroom.